Thula Baba Bucket

 Buckets of Nurture and Stimulation

-Various experts from Stellenbosch university and in the field have been consulted to ensure that the contents of the buckets meet all the latest theories of Attachment and Bonding, Nurturing and Nutrition and Early Developmental Stimulation.
+Our buckets are handed out at the graduation ceremony at the end of antenatal and childcare courses run by our partner organisations.
+Various experts have been consulted to ensure that the contents of the buckets meet all the latest theories of Attachment and Bonding, Nurturing and Nutrition and Early Developmental Stimulation.
+Read more the importance of the first 1000 days of life here.

 A Passport to Baby Health

-To qualify for a Thula Baba Bucket, mothers need to attend one of our 8-week courses (Antenatal or Moms & Babies).
-The buckets are handed out as part of the graduation ceremony at the end of the term.
+To qualify for a Thula Baba Bucket, mothers need to attend a free 10-week course (Antenatal or Moms & Babies).
+The Passport is an attendance register filled in at each session.

 - a baby-wrap for skin-to-skin baby wearing